KyleAlanJeffrey/algomon/README.md

 ## TODO
 - Switch to using IndexedDB for storage.
 Apparently the API is a mess so use Dexie.js.
+- For bubble word cloud, add hover to view what videos the words were used in.
+- Possibly figure out a way to grab tags?

 ## Project Structure